Macclesfield Events - contemporary history

 Macclesfield History Group

-While it was a bit daunting handing over my manuscript to him, he has proven to be thoughtful, thorough, and understands the need for a record of this unique period in the history of Macclesfield.
+While it was a bit daunting handing over my manuscript to Bernie, he has proven to be thoughtful, thorough, and understands the need for a record of this unique period in the history of Macclesfield.
 Thanks for all your help and support during this project, especially with compiling the long lists of employees and contractors.

 PS.
 Recently the new owners of the factory started restoration work on the building.
 To read more go to: https://www.facebook.com/maccycheesefactory/

-Lesley Schack, Macclesfield History Group
+Lesley SCHACK, Macclesfield History Group

 The Sculptors @ Crystal Lake Symposium will be held 1-9 April 2017, from 10 am to 4 pm at Crystal Lake Park, Devereaux Street, Macclesfield.